taichi-dev/taichi_elements/README.md

  - Set the environment variable `BLENDER_USER_ADDON_PATH`, e.g. `/home/XXX/.config/blender/2.81/scripts/addons`
  - Go to `utils` folder
  - Execute `python3 install_blender_addon.py` to install the addon
-   - If you are doing development and wish to **k**eep refreshing the installed addon, add argument `-k`.
+   - If you are doing development and wish to **k**eep refreshing the installed addon, add an argument `-k`.
  - Restart Blender to reload the addon